AppleePie/students-table-application/README.md

 This project presents a Single Page Application for working with a list of students.
 The web application is written in React, MongoDB is used as a database, API is implemented in Node.js.

-You can view the expanded demo [here](http://165.232.74.148:3000).
-Frontend uses port 3000; API uses port 4000.
+You can view the deployed demo [here](http://165.232.74.148:3000).
+Web-app uses port 3000; API uses port 4000.
 You can change it in the docker-compose.yml in the environment of the service `client` for web-app or `server` for API.

 # Deployment